sancons20/calendar-card-pro/README.md

 - `url_path`: URL for url action
 - `service`: Service to call (for call-service action)
 - `service_data`: Service data (for call-service action)

-### Update Interval

-The card primarily relies on real-time updates through Home Assistant's WebSocket connection and dashboard refreshes.
-The `update_interval` (12 hours) is only used as a fallback cache duration to prevent unnecessary API calls.
-It is not recommended to set a shorter interval as this could lead to excessive API calls without providing any benefits, since real-time updates are already handled through WebSocket.
-In normal operation, you'll see updates immediately as they happen in your calendars.

 ## Example Configurations